Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: System Model and Problem Formulation

-Due to the limited energy capacity, all degraded areas on the grassland cannot be restored by a UAV in a restoration process.
-Therefore, our aim is to restore as much as possible of the grassland degradation areas by UAV-enabled method.
+Due to the limited battery energy and load capacity, all degraded areas on the grassland cannot be restored by a UAV in a restoration process.
+Therefore, our aim is to restore as much as possible of the grassland degradation areas under the energy constraint by the UAV-enabled method.
 It means that the effort to maximize the sum of each restored area $\sigma_i$ with the degree of grassland degradation $l_i \in [0.3, 0.8]$, which can be expressed as

 where $C$ denotes the maximum sum of the number of unit circles to be restored after the UAV has serviced all restored areas in a restoration process.